Spread0x/isitfit/README.md

 It relies on `redis` and `pyarrow`.

-To use caching, install the pre-requisites:
+To use caching, install a local redis server:

 ```
 apt-get install redis-server
 ```

-Set up the environment variables
+Set up the environment variables to point to this local redis server

 ```
 export ISITFIT_REDIS_HOST=localhost